-This function will try to verify the given certificate and return its status.
-The verify parameter will hold an OR'ed sequence of gnutls\certificate\status\t flags.
+This function will attempt to verify the given certificate and return its status.
+The voutput parameter will hold an OR'ed sequence of gnutls\certificate\status\t flags.
+When a chain of cert\list\size with more than one certificates is provided, the verification status will apply to the first certificate in the chain that failed verification.
+The verification process starts from the end of the chain (from CA to end certificate).